Closed-form uncertainty quantification of deep residual neural networks

 TL;DR: Just select an activation function with closed-form Gaussian integrals.

-Abstract: We study the problem of propagating the mean and covariance of a general multivariate Gaussian distribution through a deep (residual) neural network using layer-by-layer moment matching.
-Our method computes the mean and covariance of representations by using exact definite integrals for the sine and probit activation functions.
-On random networks, we find orders-of-magnitude improvements in the KL divergence error metric, up to a billionfold, over popular alternatives.
-On real data, we find competitive statistical calibration for inference under noisy or missing features.
-We also give an _a priori_ bound on goodness of approximation and a preliminary analysis of stochastic activation functions, which have recently attracted general interest.
+Abstract: We study the problem of propagating the mean and covariance of a general multivariate Gaussian distribution through a deep (residual) neural network using layer by-layer moment matching.
+We close a longstanding gap by deriving exact moment matching for the probit, GeLU, ReLU (as a limit of GeLU), Heaviside (as a limit of probit), and sine activation functions; for both feedforward and generalized residual layers.
+On random networks, we find orders-of-magnitude improvements in the KL divergence error metric, up to a millionfold, over popular alternatives.
+On real data, we find competitive statistical calibration for inference under epistemic uncertainty in the input.
+On a variational Bayes network, we show that our method attains hundredfold improvements in KL divergence from Monte Carlo ground truth over a state-of-the-art deterministic inference method.
+We also give an a priori error bound and a preliminary analysis of stochastic feedforward neurons, which have recently attracted general interest.

 Supplementary Material: zip